 In our ever-changing world, the ability to understand the processes and events happening around us is a useful skill to possess.
 Geography enables students to make sense of how our planet affects us but also the positive and negative impacts that we have on it in return.
 With elements of both the arts and the sciences, Geography is a topic that many students enjoy and can easily access and relate to as key themes are constantly in the news.
 In a time of climate change, fights for natural resources and renewable energy, Geography has never been so relevant nor had such an important part to play in enabling the next generation to cope with these pressures.

+Our KS3 curriculum is designed to give students an insight into the core knowledge and skills required to succeed in Geography whilst featuring both human and physical Geography elements.
+Students will study units called ’Knowing and Shaping the World’, ‘Global People’, ‘Great Britain’, ‘Settlement’, ‘Beautiful Brazil’, ‘Ecosystems’, ‘Weather and Climate’ and ‘Tectonic Processes’.
 As part of these units, students will undertake a mixture of individual, paired and group work tasks and include activities such as debates, modelling, GIS and group presentations.

 Students are formally assessed, and therefore awarded a National Curriculum grade throughout the year.
 Typically students will complete one piece of assessed homework during the unit and one exam at the end of each unit.
 Assessed homework may take the form of an essay, newspaper report, poster, presentation or speech.
-An NC grade, general comments and a focussed target will be provided by the teacher and will be recorded in an assessment tracker sheet kept in student books.
+A National Curriculum grade, general comments and a focussed target will be provided by the teacher and will be recorded in an assessment tracker sheet kept in student books.
 This allows students, parents and teachers to track their progress throughout the year and consider how they may take their work forward.